Couples & Relationship Counseling in Asheville, NC & Across North Carolina

 Couples counseling (also called marriage counseling or relationship counseling) offers a safe, supportive space to slow down, understand what’s really happening between you, and rebuild trust and closeness.

-I work with couples in Asheville and throughout North Carolina—whether you’re navigating stress, life transitions, past hurts, parenting challenges, or differences in personality or neurotype.
+I work with couples in Asheville, NC, throughout Western North Carolina and across the state —whether you’re navigating stress, life transitions, past hurts, parenting challenges, or differences in personality or neurotype.

 For some couples, ADHD or other forms of neurodivergence play a role.
-As an ADHD couples therapist in Asheville, I help partners understand executive function differences, rejection sensitivity, and emotional reactivity.
+As an ADHD-informed couples therapist in Asheville, NC, I help partners understand executive function differences, rejection sensitivity, and emotional reactivity.

 For others, the struggle is rooted in long-standing attachment patterns or the quiet grief of feeling unseen.
 Either way, therapy gives you tools and perspective to create a relationship that feels safe, respectful, and connected again.